Perspective | What Obama gets right — and very wrong — about the media

 “We don’t have a Walter Cronkite describing the tragedy of Kennedy’s assassination but also saying to supporters and detractors alike of the Vietnam War that this is not going the way the generals and the White House are telling us.”

-And in an interview on CBS’s “60 Minutes” last Sunday, he told Scott Pelley that local journalism may be the key.
+And in an interview on CBS’s “60 Minutes” on Sunday, he told Scott Pelley that local journalism may be the key.
 It’s “where we have to start, in terms of rebuilding the social trust we need for democracy to work.”

 I fully agree.
 My recent book, “Ghosting the News: Local Journalism and the Crisis of American Democracy,” explored this dire problem: More than 2,000 American newspapers have gone out of business in the past 15 years, sometimes leaving entire regions without reliable sources of news.

-Obama takes a stab at offering solutions telling Pelley a little vaguely that “we have to work at the local level” and “find ways to . . . bolster the standards that ensure we can separate truth from fiction.”
+Obama takes a stab at offering solutions, telling Pelley a little vaguely that “we have to work at the local level” and “find ways to . . . bolster the standards that ensure we can separate truth from fiction.”

 But before we herald the former president as some sort of media visionary, let’s cast our minds back to his own administration’s record with the press.

-Here’s how I’d sum it up: Not great.
+Here’s how I’d sum it up: not great.

 When Obama entered office, he promised the most transparent administration in American history.
 He did not deliver.
 His administration set records for stonewalling or rejecting Freedom of Information requests.
-When I came to Washington in May 2016, I was stunned to realize he had not given an in-depth interview to the Post since 2009.
+When I came to Washington in May 2016, I was stunned to realize he had not given an in-depth interview to The Post since 2009.

 Instead, he largely engaged in what I called Transparency Lite.
 He did tons of interviews, but many of them involved celebrity conversationalists who pitched softball questions.
-During a visit to Vietnam, he chatted with Anthony Bourdain, the globetrotting TV chef.
+During a visit to Vietnam, he chatted with Anthony Bourdain, the globe-trotting TV chef.
 He got raves for his interview with the comedian Zach Galifianakis on the faux talk show “Between Two Ferns.”
 And he hung out in podcaster Marc Maron’s garage, talking about fatherhood and overcoming fear.

 Great for brand-building.
 Not so great for serious accountability.